Skip to content

 Why this solution is technically and economically interesting

+From a purely engineering view, Faux Wood Beams are attractive because they remove variables that usually cause headaches late in a project.
 When architectural elements are large and voluminous, this is where foam’s main advantage becomes clear.
 The geometry formed at the factory is inspected before shipping to ensure full compliance with all drawings and every specification agreed upon.
 As a result, the beams arrive on site exactly matching the plans and do not require trimming, reshaping or any additional preparation before installation.
+Foam beams are non-structural, which means they provide a purely decorative function and can also conceal wiring or other utilities, but they do not carry loads - that responsibility remains with the primary structural system.
+Foam architectural elements meet all fire-safety requirements and comply with applicable building and architectural codes and standards, with full documentation to confirm it.
+We supply complete technical and supporting documentation, including drawings, with every shipment of our architectural components.

-• reduced need for heavy access equipment
+• Reduced need for heavy access equipment (lifts, scaffolding)

 We see a pattern: clients who originally came to us "just to save a little on a single project" often return and standardize buy faux wood beams as their default solution on a whole category of jobs.
 For a residential developer around Tampa, shifting to foam beams cut call backs for ceiling issues almost to zero, which mattered more than the material line price.
 For a hospitality group in Georgia, standardizing ceiling assemblies across locations made their internal design guidelines stronger and faster to roll out.
+If you are evaluating options now, the practical step is simple: send us ceiling plans and a couple of photos of the space or mood board.
+We prepare a configuration of best faux wood beams with sizes, spacing and finish proposals, and then refine it together with your team until it works technically and visually.

 Why it is safe to rely on Royal Foam US